 Where is the compost bin?
-If you are facing the conveyor belt where you place your dirty dishes the compost bin is on your far right.
-The compost bin is brown and has a large yellow and white sign indicating what can/cannot be composted.
+If you are facing the conveyor belt where you place your dirty dishes the compost bin is on your right.
+The compost bin is a trashcan with a sign indicating what can and can not be composted.

 Composting in College Houses

 When does the compost get picked up?
-Every Thursday beginning at 2:30 in the afternoon!
-Make sure to have your bin on your porch or next to your door by 2:30!
+Every Monday beginning at 4:00 in the afternoon!
+Make sure to have your bin on your porch!

 A few tips to help you make the most of your compost experience: